-- Ensure that you have set up a CentOS/RHEL 8.2 staging server (VM, laptop, or UCS server) with a 64 GB USB 2.0 drive. - Ensure that you have internet, preferably a wired connection, to download the VIM installation files, which you want to load onto the USB - Ensure that you have disabled the CentOS sleep mode. - On the staging server, use yum to install the following packages: a) PyYAML - b) python-requests
+- Ensure that you have set up a CentOS/RHEL 8.2 staging server (VM, laptop, or UCS server) with a 64 GB USB 2.0 drive. - Ensure that you have internet, preferably a wired connection, to download the vim installation files, which you want to load onto the USB drive. - · Ensure that you have disabled the CentOS sleep mode. - 1.
+On the staging server, use yum to install the following packages: - PyYAML - · python-requests

 Check whether python 3.6.x version is installed.
-If not, perform yum install python3.
+If not, perform yum install python 3.

-- Access the VIM software download web site using a web browser. - 3.
-Log in with the credentials provided by your account representative and download the getartifacts.py script from the external registry.
+- Access VIM software download web site using a web browser. - 3.
+Log in with the credentials provided by your account representative and download the getartifacts.py script from the external registry

 '''

 download the new getartifacts.py file

-curl -o getartifacts.py -u '<username>:<password>' https://VIM-registry.com/mercury-releases/VIM40rhel8-ospl6/releases/<releaseid>/getartifacts.py
+curl -o getartifacts.py -u '<username>:<password>' https://vim-registry.com/mercury-releases/hvim50rhe19-osp17/releases/<releaseid>/getartifacts.py

 Change the permission of getartificats.py

 chmod +x getartifacts.py

 '''